How Page Load Speed Impacts SEO & User Engagement? (And How to Test It with SEOmator)

 • Websites that load quickly are more likely to rank higher in search results.

-• Core Web Vitals were introduced to provide measurable metrics for page performance.
+• Core Web Vitals provide measurable metrics for page performance, with INP (Interaction to Next Paint) replacing FID in March 2024.

 Correlation Between Speed and Rankings